For centuries, preserved meats provided essential nutrients to people in Hungary. Get to know the most popular kinds.

 Be it air-drying, salting, smoking, or a combination thereof, preserving meat goes back to the beginning of human civilization.
 By extracting moisture from meat, people could protect it from bacteria and extend its shelf-life to last for the dreary winter months.
-Curing in salt also enhances the meat’s texture and taste: salt breaks down and softens muscle fibers, enzymes add umami, and aging concentrates flavors.
+Salt-curing also enhances the meat’s texture and taste: salt breaks down and softens muscle fibers, enzymes add flavor, and aging intensifies it.
 The first known ancient Roman cookbook, Apicius, already featured a recipe for smoked sausage.

-Sausages come with a spice-heavy mixture of meat (kolbász) or intestines (hurka).
-“Szalonna” is an umbrella term for all cuts of preserved pork that come from right under the animal’s skin, be it fatback, pork belly, or jawl.
+Kolbász consists of a spice-heavy blend of meat and fat, while szalonna is an umbrella term for all cuts of preserved pork that come from right under the animal’s skin, be it fatback, belly, or jawl.
 Most szalonna is salted and smoked, but treatments vary by region (in unforested eastern Hungary, Alföld, people often forgo smoking).
-To this day, szalonna is a cherished, energy-rich sustenance across Hungary, especially among farmers and day laborers.
-In fact, lard, the cooking fat of choice for many Hungarians, is made from rendered szalonna fat.
+To this day, kolbász and szalonna are the main source of protein for many Hungarian people across the country.

 #1 - Kolbász (cured sausage): Made from a paste of meat, fat, and a paprika-heavy spice blend, kolbász is the most common type of preserved sausage in Hungary.
-After the mixture is stuffed into a tubular casing — usually using the pig’s intestine — it’s cold-smoked, and then dried for a couple of weeks.
-Kolbász options include regular (csemege), spicy (csípős), hard (száraz), and soft (félszáraz).
+The mixture is stuffed into a tubular casing — usually using the pig’s intestine — and then cold-smoked and dried for a couple of weeks.
+Kolbász options span regular (csemege), spicy (csípős), hard (száraz), and soft (félszáraz).
 High-quality kolbász producers use shoulder, leg, or pork belly meats and a 30 percent fat ratio.
-Cheaper versions can come with bits of connective tissue that, though harmless, aren’t very appetizing.
 Sliced kolbász is highly versatile, appearing in Hungarian classics like layered potatoes (rakott krumpli) and also as sandwich toppings.

-#2 - Szalámi (salami): Traditional salami is a relatively recent type of preserved sausage in Hungary, dating back to the 19th century.
-Compared to kolbász, szalámi is thicker and usually made without paprika, hence the absence of an orange-red hue to it.
-It’s also aged for longer so it commands a higher price tag.
+#2 - Szalámi: Traditional salami is a relatively recent type of preserved sausage in Hungary, dating back to the 19th century.
+Compared to kolbász, above, szalámi is thicker, aged longer, and usually made without paprika, hence the absence of an orange-red hue to it.
 A premium category is téliszalámi, recognizable by a white protective mold that grows on its surface during drying.
 Two historic companies, Pick and Herz, are still the main producers.
 Sliced szalámi works both as a snack and as a sandwich topping.

 #3 - Sütőkolbász (roasted paprika sausage): This one is a fresh, unaged sausage made specifically to be roasted within a day or two.
 The sausage mixture contains the same ingredients as the kolbász above: meat, fat, and paprika-forward spices.
-In Hungary, many butcher shops serve roast sausages; paired with a slice of crusty bread, a dollop of mustard, and a side pickled vegetables, they make for a deeply satisfying lunch meal.
+In Hungary, many butcher shops serve roast sausages; paired with a slice of crusty bread, a dollop of mustard, and a side pickled vegetables, they make for a tasty and low-priced lunch meal.

-#4 - Hurka (roasted offal sausage): This freshly cooked and roasted sausage is the ultimate delicacy for fans of offal.
-Like kolbász, hurka was traditionally prepared during the annual pig slaughter in the Hungarian countryside.
-People made a fine paste of the animal’s cooked intestines — liver, lung, heart, blood — and mixed it with rice, to mop up the fat, and a seasoning blend of salt, pepper, and marjoram.
-Today, the two principal versions are liver (májas) and blood (véres) hurka.
-Many Hungarian butcher shops serve them ready-to-eat.
+#4 - Hurka (roasted offal sausage): This freshly cooked and roasted offal sausage isn't for the faint of heart.
+Like kolbász, hurka was traditionally prepared during the annual pig slaughter in the Hungarian countryside where people made a fine paste of the animal’s cooked intestines — liver, lung, heart, blood.
+They added rice to mop up the juices and a seasoning blend of salt, pepper, and marjoram.
+Today, the two principal versions are liver (májas) and blood (véres) hurka, and many Hungarian butcher shops serve them ready-to-eat.

 #5 - Virsli (frankfurter): Frankfurters spread to Hungary from neighboring Vienna in the 19th century and haven’t left since.
-Instead of appearing in hot dogs, these emulsified and smoked sausages tend to show up on the breakfast table, served with a slice of bread and a side of mustard, or atop vegetable stews (főzelék).
+Instead of appearing in hot dogs, these emulsified and smoked sausages tend to show up on the breakfast table accompanied by a slice of bread and a side of mustard, or atop vegetable stews (főzelék).

-#6 - Disznósajt (head cheese): As with kolbász and hurka, the making of head cheese also harkens back to the annual pig slaughter, when people cook the pig’s head — flesh, tongue, ears, skin and all — with spices and stuff the blend into the pig’s cleaned stomach.
+#6 - Disznósajt (head cheese): As with kolbász and hurka, the making of head cheese also harks back to the annual pig slaughter festivities.
+Here, people cook the pig’s head — flesh, tongue, ears, skin and all — with spices and stuff the blend into the pig’s cleaned stomach.
 This gelatinous mess is then pressed dry and smoked.
-Served cold and thinly sliced, disznósajt makes for a wonderful afternoon snack.
+Served cold and thinly sliced, disznósajt makes for a delicious snack.

-#7 - Sózott fehér szalonna (dry-cured szalonna): This snow-white slab of fatback comes closest to the Italian lardo — instead of being cooked or smoked, it’s simply cured for weeks in a bed of salt.
-Thinly sliced, people usually eat it with a piece of bread.
+#8 - Sózott fehér szalonna (dry-cured szalonna): This snow-white slab of fatback comes closest to the Italian lardo — instead of being cooked or smoked, it’s simply cured for weeks in a bed of salt.
+People usually pair thin slices with a piece of bread.
 Beware, it’s salty.

-#9 - Kolozsvári szalonna: A salted and smoked — but not cooked — pork belly cut recognizable by its reddish-brown color and its rugged surface that once contained the hog’s ribs.
-Kolozsvári szalonna exhibits a nice balance of meat and fat and it most often ends up being cooked into other dishes like stuffed cabbage, lecsó, and bakonyi pork as a flavor-booster.
+#9 - Kolozsvári szalonna: A salted and smoked — but not cooked — pork belly cut recognizable by its reddish-brown color and rugged surface that once contained the hog’s ribs.
+Kolozsvári szalonna exhibits a nice balance of meat and fat and it most often ends up being cooked into dishes like stuffed cabbage for a flavor boost.

-#10 - Abált szalonna: Pork jowl or pork belly are first simmered in an aromatic broth, then get a simple spice rub of paprika and garlic.
+#10 - Abált szalonna: Pork jowl or pork belly is first simmered in an aromatic broth, then gets a simple spice rub of paprika and garlic.
 For a true-to-Hungary experience, cut a few morsels, grab a slice of bread, and enjoy them with crunchy bell peppers and red onions.

-#13 - Sonka (ham): Hungary’s hams pale in comparison to those from Europe’s ham empires — Spain, Italy, Germany, and the Czech Republic.
+#11 - Sonka (ham): Hungary’s hams pale in comparison to those from Europe’s ham empires — Spain, Italy, Germany, and the Czech Republic.
 It’s also the case that Hungarian people eat little ham outside of the peak Easter-season.
-This may be surprising, since the Mangalitsa lends itself to high-quality hams.
-In fact, a Spanish company, Monte Nevado, imports a large number of raw Mangalitsa legs and, after aging, resells them as jamons.
+This may be surprising, since the Mangalitsa lends itself to high-quality hams; in fact, a Spanish company, Monte Nevado, imports a large number of raw Mangalitsa legs from Hungary and resells them as jamons after aging.